Who do you trust?

 PCA is an Internet based service that can be accessed by industrial sites and suppliers operating anywhere in the world (even during global pandemics such as COVID-19).

-PCA is independent of chemical suppliers and has no interest in selling a particular chemical treatment.
-That is for the chemical supplier!
-PCA provides objective assessments of process chemistry performance using industry process chemistry knowledge and the industrial site’s own data, rather than data generated by the chemical supplier.
+PCA is independent of suppliers and has no interest in selling chemicals.
+PCA provides objective assessments of process and chemistry performance using industry process knowledge, statistical thinking and the industrial site’s own data.
 Data you are more likely to trust.

-As markets are moving away from traditional chemical sales and using digitally enabled service solutions, chemical suppliers and industrial sites can use this service to provide independent assessments of process chemistry performance.
+As markets move away from traditional sales towards digitally enabled service solutions, suppliers and industrial sites can use this service to obtain independent assessments of process and chemistry performance.

-If you are a chemical supplier, utilise this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment or control strategy.
-If you are an industrial site, utilise this service to verify, benchmark and improve your process chemistry performance.
+If you are a supplier, utilise this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment, control strategy or equipment.
+If you are an industrial site, utilise this independent service to verify, benchmark and improve your process and chemistry performance.

 High trust and data security

 Expert data analytics using the leading advanced analytics tools

 Internet based service accessible globally even during pandemics like COVID-19